demmanuel123/RepData_PeerAssessment1/PA1_template.md

 # Imputing missing values

 Find the total number of values were steps are not recorded.
-We will replace the non recorded values with mean for the day.
+We will replace the non recorded values with mean for the interval across all days.

-Create a new dataset that is equal to the original dataset but with the missing data filled in.
+New dataset is created with replaced and old average of sums per day to compare the trend .
 A histogram is plotted with both the total number of steps,mean and median of steps taken each day before and after removing NA values .
-Do these values differ from the estimates from the first part of the assignment?
-What is the impact of imputing missing data on the estimates of the total daily number of steps?